Home/Seeds/Sunflower Seed Protein

 Instructions

 1. 1.
-In a bowl, mix whole wheat flour, sunflower seed protein, baking powder, and salt.
+In a bowl, mix the whole wheat flour, sunflower seed protein, baking powder, and salt.

 2. 2.
-In another bowl, whisk together almond milk, maple syrup, and olive oil.
+In another bowl, whisk together almond milk, honey, and vanilla extract.

 3. 3.
-Combine wet and dry ingredients, then cook on a hot griddle until golden brown on both sides.
+Combine the wet and dry ingredients, stir until just mixed, then cook on a preheated skillet until golden brown on both sides.

 Ingredients